the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Ideas so far:
 - building libraries, versioning, software discovery, social skills, communication, legal things

+We will have to consider that the broad variety in the field of research software.
+Still, there is probably a set of skills that is relevant to all developers (versioning, code quality, documentation).
+This could be a Body of Knowledge (BoK).
+In addition, RSEs should be able to adapt to specific (domain) specific requirements/environments which requires additional competences (Body of Competences) like communication, networking, (life long) learning, ...
+(There is a paper from David Parnas on Body of Competences in software engineering)

+Also, different software at different stages of evolution require different skills (CI, larger application architectures, ...)

 If we think about competencies, we should point out which tasks the persons should be able to perform: social skills vs. "The person is able to work in a team", "The person is able to lead a team", ...

 Ideally we have a list of 7 time-invariant concepts/notions of what makes up an RSE.